p5ntangle/k0rdent-utils/README.md

 Once you have made your changes and setup you configuration there are few commands that can help you validate your work.

 Start by creating a version of the [`Cluster Deployment`](https://docs.k0rdent.io/latest/user/user-create-cluster/) yaml locally removing everything above and including the `spec` and saving it as `testvalues.yaml`

 ### Checking your work

-1. Lint the chart locally
+1. Lint the chart locally, and correct any errors.

 ``` BASH
 helm lint ./mychart